WOMAN ALONE (501c3)

 Our ultimate goal is to empower survivors to regain their independence and find their voice.
 Together, we can empower, thrive in a world free from domestic violence, restore hope, and create a brighter future for women and children impacted by domestic violence.

 This venue agreed to donate the full weekend to support the event.
 That level of support and interest speaks to both the legitimacy of my plans and the level of community engagement I had begun to foster.
-RUPCO’s negligence didn’t just destroy inventory—it *dismantled the launch of a nonprofit effort that would have directly helped women in crisis.*
+RUPCO’s negligence didn’t just destroy inventory — it dismantled the launch of a nonprofit effort that would have directly helped women in crisis.

-*Style for Sanctuary* was not just an event.
-It was symbolic; a way of saying, “If I can do it, so can you.”
+Fashion for Freedom was symbolic; a way of saying, “If I can do it, so can you.”
 A way of saying, “You’re not alone.”
 I was finally in a place where I had escaped my abuser, built something of my own, and was ready to give back—to help women who were still where I had once been.
 I was securing a luxury venue that believed in me enough to donate a full weekend valued at $17,500.
-I had begun collecting materials, reaching out to artists, and mapping out the show.
-This event would have launched my nonprofit for domestic violence survivors and been the first step toward creating real, tangible support for women like me.
-But because of RUPCO’s negligence and the loss of my store, I have gone from preparing to help survivors to becoming one again.
-I am back in the same fear, instability, and powerlessness I fought so hard to escape.
-I can’t help them anymore—because I can’t even help myself.
-It is something I carry with me every day and it makes me sick.
+This event would have helped local artists get their work seen, brought the community together for a greater cause, launched my nonprofit for domestic violence survivors and been the first step toward creating real, tangible support for women like me.

-"You can recognize survivors of
+"You can recognize survivors of abuse by their courage.

-When silence is so very inviting, they step forward and share their stories so
+When silence is so very inviting, they step forward and share

-others know they aren't alone."
+their stories so others know they aren't alone."